mikegoatly/html2md/README.md

 - `IncludeTags`: The set of tags to include in the conversion process.
 If this is empty then all elements will processed.
 - `ExcludeTags`: The set of tags to exclude from the conversion process.
 You can use this if there are certain parts of a document you don't want translating to markdown, e.g. aside, nav, etc.
+- `CodeLanguageClassMap`: A dictionary mapping between class names that can appear on `pre` tags and the language that they map to.E.g. you might map the class name "sh_csharp" to "csharp" and "sh_powershell" to "powershell".

 ## Converted content